GigantTRex12/DataCollecting/README.md

 may be further extended once for each DataSet.
 Then implement the getQuestions() method for each DataSet.
 The Questions can easily be created with a Builder, see [Question](https://github.com/GigantTRex12/DataCollecting/blob/master/src/main/java/collector/Question.java) for details.
 Optionally validateDataSet() or inputAction() may be overridden as needed.
+To add or modify actions the ActionMap actions can be modified.
 Note that any methods in the DataCollector are allowed to be overridden, however the use-cases of doing so might be limited.

 ### Create Analyzer